stohrendorf/csv-prometheus-exporter/README.md

 [![Build Status](https://api.cirrus-ci.com/github/stohrendorf/csv-prometheus-exporter.svg)](https://cirrus-ci.com/github/stohrendorf/csv-prometheus-exporter)

+**Usecase:** If you have a service on many servers and want to expose throughput-like metrics with thousands of events per second to prometheus, and you can access the servers through SSH, this is for you.
+Just add a CSV-like log writer to your software, attach this exporter to the servers, and attach Prometheus to this service.
+Instead of transferring megabytes of Prometheus protocol data over the network, this service extracts and accummulates metrics incrementally from the attached services, reducing traffic to a fraction.
+The time-resolution precision of the metrics is only based on the sampling frequency.

 A simple exporter for CSV-based files[*].
 Basically runs "tail -f" on remote files over SSH and aggregates them into Prometheus compatible metrics.
 It is capable of processing at least 100 servers with thousands of requests per second on a small VM (peak usage 8 cores, average usage 2 cores, average RAM usage below 200MB,